hakikicode/SMART-FORTNITE-Game-Task/TaskDescription.md

 # SMART Fortnite Game Task

 ### Overview
-The SMART Fortnite Game Task is a GameFi-focused mechanism on the Koii Network, enabling participants to validate Fortnite leaderboard data and earn rewards in **SMART tokens**.
+The SMART Fortnite Game Task is a GameFi-focused mechanism on the Koii Network, enabling participants to validate Fortnite playlists data and earn rewards in **SMART tokens**.
 By running this task, users contribute to a transparent and fair gaming ecosystem while enjoying decentralized rewards.

 ### Objectives
-- **Leaderboard Validation:** Verify Fortnite leaderboard data, including player scores and match activity.
+- **Playlists Validation:** Verify Fortnite playlists data, including player scores and match activity.
 - **Reward Distribution:** Earn SMART tokens for accurate validations of gameplay data.
 - **Ecosystem Growth:** Enhance engagement in the decentralized GameFi ecosystem.